-The 2018 edition incorporates clarifications on a wide array of topics, including electronic monitoring, obsolete extinguishers, extinguishers installed in areas containing oxidizers, extinguisher signs, and extinguisher mounting equipment and cabinets.
-A new requirement regarding maintenance of hose stations that are used in lieu of extinguishers has been added.
-The fire classification marking system is expanded to include markings for extinguishers rated for Class AC and Class AK.
-The annexes have also been updated to address current extinguisher types and ratings, while removing information on obsolete equipment.
+The 2018 edition incorporated clarifications on a wide array of topics, including electronic monitoring, obsolete extinguishers, extinguishers installed in areas containing oxidizers, extinguisher signs, and extinguisher mounting equipment and cabinets.
+A new requirement regarding maintenance of hose stations that are used in lieu of extinguishers was added.
+The fire classification marking system was expanded to include markings for extinguishers rated for Class AC and Class AK.
+The annexes were also updated to address current extinguisher types and ratings, while removing information on obsolete equipment.